CakeML/cakeml/how-to.md

 Stateful features
 -----------------

-Most CakeML programs ought to keep to the pure functional subset of CakeML for most part.
+Most CakeML programs ought to keep mostly to the pure functional subset of CakeML.
 However, CakeML provides stateful features such as references `ref` and arrays `Array.array` that can enhance performance significantly in certain applications.

 The circular list example above already showed the use of `ref`.
-The next example illustrates use of arrays in a naive sieve-based primarily test.
+The next example illustrates the use of arrays in a naive sieve-based primarily test.
 Here `Array.array` creates an array and we use `;` for sequencing.
-The final return value is what is stored in the nth element of the array, i.e. `Array.sub a n`.
+The final return value is what is stored in the nth element of the array, i.e., `Array.sub a n`.

     fun is_prime n =
       if n < 0 then false else